The Importance of Employee Development & Retention | Accelare

 But learning and development is strategic…

-Check out our ebook “How to Build a Strategic Learning and Development Program” to learn how to deploy and justify investment in a company-wide L&D program and attract top talent.
+Check out our ebook “How to Do Strategic Learning and Development” to learn how to deploy and justify investment in a company-wide L&D program and attract top talent.

 When making the case for strategic L&D, there are more than enough angles to take: it’s a means to meeting compliance requirements, it is integral in the adoption of new technologies or processes, and it can contribute to overall improvements in workforce performance, product design, and business operation.
 Another highly critical and often overlooked area in which strategic learning and development can benefit an organization is employee retention.